Seafarer form 419

 Providing your supporting documents

-When you fill in your application form, the system will provide a checklist of supporting documents for you to print (see example below).
-This list will be specific to the qualifications you have selected.
+When you fill in your application form, the system will provide a checklist of supporting documents for you to print.
+This list will be specific to the application you have selected.

 Before you lodge your application, make sure you have done everything that is on your checklist.

-When you lodge your application you must then provide all the supporting documents that are listed on the checklist.
+When you lodge your application you must include all of the supporting documents that are listed on the checklist.

 Australia Post will not accept applications without supporting documentation.

+Do not send us original documents.
 You should only provide copies of sea service letters and supporting documentation.
+If you send us original documents we may not be able to return them.

 Proof of identity